-Webersik is currently working as associate professor at the Department for Global Development and Planning, University of Agder, Norway.
+Webersik is currently working as associate professor at the Department of Global Development and Planning, University of Agder, Norway.

 Before joining the Centre he was at the United Nations University‘s Institute of Advanced Studies (UNU-IAS) in November 2007 to research links between drought and political violence.
 His general research interests are the role of natural resources in armed conflict, climate change and security, and post-conflict development.

 Before becoming a JSPS-UNU Postdoctoral Fellow, Webersik briefly worked as report writer for the United Nations Development Programme’s Bureau of Crisis Prevention and Recovery (UNDP-BCPR).

 Before that, he worked at the Earth Institute at Columbia University where he was hosted by the Center for International Earth Science Information Network (CIESIN).
 Read here more about my time at the Earth Institute: “In 2002, Christian Webersik spent months on and off in war-torn Somalia, conducting interviews with both the elite and the layperson for his research on the link between armed conflict and natural resources.“